nfnth/nfnth/README.md

 <p align="center"><img src="https://github.com/nfnth/res/raw/main/site/bird.png" width="280" height="320" /></p>

-### [Dralun](https://dralun.com), Land of Deed to Domain
+### Explore [Dralun](https://dralun.com), the [UR.Land](https://ur.land) of Deed to Domain

-Explore **Dralun**, a deed-driven world where domains are built using artifacts etched in code, and land holders can both pass or preserve their domains.
+**Dralun** is an Ethereum-powered deed-driven world that revolves around domains and artifacts.
+Purchased NFTs provides ownership and can be used as a key to customize land domains using artifacts.
+Selling the NFT land holders can both pass or preserve their domains.

 Deeds, include: